gkuffner/gkuffner/README.md

 ## Hi there, I'm Guilherme! 👋
 I'm a __Mechanical Engineering__ student in search of expanding my knowledge into the _Data Science_ field.
-My goal is to apply practice by applying Data Science topics wherever I can!
+My goal is to practice by applying Data Science topics wherever I can!

 ## Skill Set 📖